marconimarques/1-AI-Product-Strategy-Skill/Output-example.md

 1. **Discovery first:** Before writing a line of solver code, conduct structured working sessions with the commercial and operations managers who run BID processes - ideally observing 1 to 2 live or recent BID cycles end to end.
 The deliverable is a concrete query taxonomy: the 10 to 20 most common question types and scenario requests that arise in a real BID, and a decision map showing exactly where the static spreadsheet fails and what decision the manager has to make without good data.
 This artifact gates all build decisions.
 Without it, the solver and agent will be built for an abstracted version of the problem, not the real one.

-2. **Baseline solver proof of concept:** Once the query taxonomy exists, build a minimal VRP solver integration (open-source solvers such as Google OR-Tools or HiGHS are viable starting points) connected to a simple AI Agent covering the 3 to 5 most common query types from discovery.
+2. **Baseline solver proof of concept:** Once the query taxonomy exists, build a minimal MILP solver integration (open-source solvers such as Google OR-Tools or HiGHS are viable starting points) connected to a simple AI Agent covering the 3 to 5 most common query types from discovery.
 Validate against one real historical BID - use a past BID with a known outcome to compare the solver's truck count recommendation against the spreadsheet estimate and actual execution.
 Success criteria: the solver's recommendation is closer to actuals than the spreadsheet on at least 2 of 3 test BIDs.

 **Next (3 to 9 months):**